Pros

 {"user": "jdoe", "role": "readonly_analyst", "iat": 1712610000}

-I intercept the API call in Burp Suite.
-I modify the payload to escalate my privileges from readonly_analyst to reconciliation_admin.
-Because I do not possess the server’s RSA private key to legitimately sign the token, I alter the header to force the algorithm to none.
+I intercept the request in Burp Suite and modify the token.
+I change my role from readonly_analyst to reconciliation_admin.
+Since I don’t have the server’s RSA private key to sign legitimately, I force the algorithm to none:

 Forged JWT: